CPA Exam Pass Rates | [Updated for 2025]

 • TCP led the pack with the highest pass rates by far, making it the most approachable section for many candidates — even those without a tax background.

-• FAR and BAR were the most difficult, both falling below 40% in Q4 2024.
+• FAR and BAR were the most difficult, both hovering around 43% in 2025.

 • FAR became more concentrated with analysis-heavy content and is often taken first, before candidates have built testing momentum.